Gowresh7/path_tracking/README.md

   $ source devel/setup.bash
   ```

-- Use the given launch file to launch the simulation along with path tracking node, tf publisher node, and Rviz:
+- Use the given launch file to launch the simulation along with path tracking node, tf publisher node, and Rviz.
+Around 5 -10 seconds after the simulation, a default path will be published for the robot to follow:

   ```bash
   $ roslaunch path_tracking path_tracking_sim.launch